shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

     return require('../assets/data/restaurants.json');
   }
 ```

-We prepared some data for you.
-Create `app/assets` folder, which will keep the assets for application part of your extension.
-Download [this `zip`](/restaurants/restaurants.zip), extract it and copy its content to `app/assets`.
-It contains `data/restaurants.json` file with restaurants data.

 Implement `render` method that will use `ListView`. `ListView` accepts data in the form of `Array` to show in the list and `renderRow` method which defines how list row should look like.